sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 While building the "Most Active Prefixes" list, I kept noticing the exact same thing: `/24` subnets were overrepresented on the leaderboard.

-From what I've learned, a `/24` (256 IP addresses) is the smallest block of IPs that major ISPs will actually accept and pass along.
-Because `/24` is the standard unit of the global routing table, most routing churn, whether it is a small office link flapping or a major datacenter shifting traffic, happens at this granularity.
+A /24 (256 IPs) is effectively the smallest globally routable unit, so most churn naturally happens at that granularity.

 But there was another reason for seeing the *same* /24 subnets appearing on the list.
 Not all activity on the map comes from failing links or organic traffic shifts.
 There is also intentional 'breakage' happening behind the scenes to test BGP propagation.